 Vitamin D is an important nutrient needed by the body.
-It has disease-fighting properties which are essentially required to prevent against skin cancer and many other health disorders.
-Vitamin D strengthen bones and prevents from osteoarthritis in older age.
+It has disease-fighting properties which are essentially required to prevent skin cancer and many other health disorders.
+Vitamin D strengthens bones and prevents osteoarthritis in older age.

 The government has announced 600 IU of Vitamin D is needed on a daily basis by the body especially for the people who are under the age of 70 years and 800 IU for the people above the age of 70 years.
 Deficiency if Vitamin D leads to asthma in children and multiple sclerosis or cognitive impairment at an older age of life.